WHERE THE IDEA FOR COURIER CAME FROM

 WHERE TO SET COURIER

 I couldn’t decide at first where to set Courier.
 Most of my books are set in London, which is where I lived for most of my adult life, but London didn’t feel right for this book.
 I wanted to set it somewhere smaller, somewhere a little claustrophobic.
 I spent the summer of 2020 in Hastings, during Covid, and really loved the place.
-It was just perfect for the story.
-It has a strange feel as Hastings is very poor, but it’s also popular with artists and creatives, and people who want to turn it into the new Brighton.
-So it has this energy to it, while also having a bit of an edge.
+It felt perfect for the story.
+It has a strange atmosphere as Hastings is very poor, but it’s also popular with artists and creatives, and people who want to turn it into the new Brighton.
+So it has a creative energy to it, while also having a bit of an edge.
 It felt right for Bob.
 Bob is a lost soul, a seeker, a misfit.